netscaler/netscaler-k8s-node-controller/README.md

 ## TroubleShoot

-After deploying CNC, if services are in DOWN state, refer the [troubleshooting](deploy/troubleshoot.md) page
+After deploying CNC, in case of any issue, refer the [troubleshooting](deploy/troubleshoot.md) page

 ## Questions